 (5) The Attorney General, in cooperation with the Department of Administrative Services, shall specify how state agencies may access the approved Solicitation Document templates, Contract forms or Contract templates and shall also provide a list of the Solicitation Document templates, Contract forms or Contract templates that are exempt from the required use.

-(6) Before a State Contracting Agency executes a Contract with a Contract Price that exceeds the threshold for legal sufficiency review and approval as set forth in ORS 291.047 and the Attorney General’s Rules for the Review of Public Contracts, the State Contracting Agency must designate in Writing the state employee who will oversee a specific Contract, or specifically identified Contracts, or a specifically identified category of Contracts.
+(6) Before a State Contracting Agency executes a Contract with a Contract Price that exceeds the threshold set forth in ORS 279A.161 and the Attorney General’s Rules for the Review of Public Contracts, the State Contracting Agency must designate in Writing the state employee who will oversee a specific Contract, or specifically identified Contracts, or a specifically identified category of Contracts.
 The Written designation must identify the employee as the “Contract Administrator” for the Contract or Contracts.
-The director or other head of the State Contracting Agency (or that officer’s designee under ORS 279A.161 must verify that the Contract Administrator has read and understands all advice and recommendations given with respect to the Contract and Procurement.
-The director or other head of the State Contracting Agency (or that officer’s designee) shall sign and preserve as an Agency record a statement acknowledging that the officer reviewed the advice and recommendations, and made the verification, in accordance with ORS 279A.161.
+The director or other head of the State Contracting Agency (or that officer’s designee under ORS 279A.161 must verify that the Contract Administrator has read and understands all advice and recommendations given, if any advice or recommendations have been given, with respect to the Contract and Procurement.
+The director or other head of the State Contracting Agency (or that officer’s designee) shall sign and preserve as an Agency record a statement acknowledging that the officer reviewed the advice and recommendations, if any advice or recommendations have been given, and made the verification, in accordance with ORS 279A.161.

 (7) As used in ORS 279A.161, “advice and recommendations” means material advice and recommendations from the Oregon Department of Justice or the Oregon Department of Administrative Services to a State Contracting Agency with respect to a specific Contract and amendments to the Contract, or a Procurement that resulted in the Contract.
 The term does not include advice or recommendations provided to a State Contracting Agency that were not directed to a specific Contract or Procurement.
 For example, programmatic advice or recommendations that address the general scope of authority or required procedures of a State Contracting Agency program do not constitute advice and recommendations.
 Material advice or recommendations are Written communications that address: (i) subject matter that modifies or influences the meaning, performance, administration, or means of enforcement of a Contract; or (ii) the allocation of significant liabilities or risk under a Contract.